mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 ### Decorators

-In python, functions are objects, and can be passed to other functions like any other object.
+In python, functions are objects and can be passed to other functions like any other object.
 The idea of a decorator is a function that receives another function and returns a new function based on the original.
 There is a special syntax in python to call a decorator function just on function definition and effectively replacing the original function with the one returned by the decorator.

 Example: